b-jesch/repo/README.md

     define('ROOT', 'https://repo.kodinerds.net/');
     # define('ROOT', 'http://localhost/repo/');

-Your repository addon will be named like the settings in config.php
+Your repository addon will be named like the settings in the config.php

     define('REPONAME', 'Kodinerds Addon Repo');
     define('REPO_ID', 'repository.kodinerds');